1-877-929-7245

 Day 2 - An epic journey on the Bergen Railway

 After a couple of hours, we reach Flå in the pretty Hallingdal Valley, through which the Hallingdalselva River flows to Lake Krøderen.
 We pass the picturesque winter ski resort of Geilo, then our train climbs up to the Hardangervidda mountain plateau, the largest in northern Europe.
-The highest point of the Bergen Railway is the remote village of Finse.
-From here we descend into glorious fjords, before approaching Voss, surrounded by icy mountains.
+The highest point of the Bergen Railway is the tiny mountain village of Finse and from here we descend into glorious fjords, before approaching Voss, surrounded by icy mountains.

 An hour later, we reach Bergen - the capital of western Norway, with distinctive colorful wooden buildings on the Bryggen waterfront, a UNESCO-listed site.

-On arrival, we walk the short distance to our hotel for a two-night stay, where there is time to relax or maybe stroll along the World Heritage waterfront before dinner.
+On arrival we walk the short distance to our hotel for a two-night stay, where there is time to settle in or maybe to stroll along the World Heritage waterfront before dinner.
+Overnight Bergen.

 Includes